unl-ml-art/generative-visual-obenson891/README.md

 ## Code

-Website used to generate images: https://hotpot.ai/art-maker
+Website used to generate images:
+https://hotpot.ai/art-maker
 AI Art Maker: turn text to art - Hotpot.ai

 ## Results

-Comic strips created from descriptions
+Final compilation of three Garfield comic strips
 ![PAGE_1](https://user-images.githubusercontent.com/78116931/167716275-82df9af8-f7e2-4ea6-a53a-c82212f72fba.png)

 ## Technical Notes

-Any implementation details or notes we need to repeat your work.
-- Does this code require other pip packages, software, etc?
-- Does it run on some other (non-datahub) platform?
-(CoLab, etc.)
+To create the images on https://hotpot.ai/art-maker I utilized the "custom" style, and prompted the text with my own style descrptiors such as "comic text" and "comic panel" to acheive the style of a comic and not the realism produced with the other styles.

 ## Reference